9 Things They Don't Tell You About Living in South Korea

 Read more: Teach English in South Korea

 International TEFL Academy graduate and English teacher in Korea Cassandra SimonsThere was very little in those articles that was of significant help.
 Sure, it is important to know about some cultural norms (don’t ever put your chopsticks upright in your rice).
 It’s nice to know about sights to see in the major cities (Seokbulsa Temple in Busan – totally worth the hike!).
 But it’s the things that most people DON’T tell you that would prepare you most.
-Maybe this list will help someone seeking life in South Korea to be at least a little more prepared than I was… and, while you can never quite prepare your nostrils for what you are about to experience, maybe you won’t be quite so shocked by some of the sights and questions.
+Maybe this list will help someone seeking life in South Korea to be at least a little more prepared than I was, and while you can never quite prepare for what you are about to experience, maybe you won’t be quite so shocked by some of the sights and questions.

-2. Tentacles everywhere!
+Tentacles everywhere!
 I knew seafood was a common staple in Korea.
 What I was not quite prepared for was how hard it can be at some places to find a single dish without some kind of tentacle… or intestines.
 Granted, these are often at the more traditional Korean restaurants.
 If you are an adventurous eater, this won’t likely be a problem for you.
 For those a bit pickier like myself….
 Learn how to say “no seafood”.
 Fast.

-3. Soju… soju… soju!
+Soju… soju… soju!
 Koreans love their soju.
 If you believe that the Irish and Russians are the “best drinkers”, you are sadly mistaken, my friends.
 The average Korean can drink them under the table.
 After one particular lunch with a group of Koreans, I realized the extent of the drinking culture here.
 Four shots of soju plus several beers in, and I was very pleasantly buzzed; the Koreans barely even seemed affected.
 Lesson learned: do not challenge a Korean to a drinking contest.
 You will lose.

-4. Public trash cans are few and far between in Korea.
-You will often find a pile on a corner that is for trash collection, so many people will stuff their trash there as well.
+Public trash cans are few and far between in Korea.
+You will often find a pile on a corner for trash collection, so many people will also stuff their trash there.
 This often contributes to some of the more unpleasant smells you’ll encounter while living in South Korea.
-A bit of advice: invest in a reusable water bottle so you don’t have to worry about always finding a trash can.

 Go further: The Requirements for Teaching English in Korea

-6. Many Koreans will ask ANYTHING.
+Many Koreans will ask ANYTHING.
 Questions your great-aunt Betty wouldn’t even ask.
 I have noticed, as a younger woman – and clearly a foreigner – that in South Korea, I am especially subject to many questions about my marital status.
 When I first arrived I spent the first week or two getting to know my classes.
 Almost without fail, the first question in each class the boys would ask: “Teacher, are you married?”
 When I answered no, it was very quickly followed up with “Teacher, do you have a boyfriend?”
 In addition to these, here are just a few examples of other questions I have been asked:

-“Teacher, how old are you?”
+• "Teacher, how old are you?”
 (OK, not that terrible)

-“Teacher, do you have any children?”
+• "Teacher, do you have any children?”
 (Odd for Koreans to think you’d have kids with no boyfriend or husband…)

-“Teacher, is that your boyfriend???”
-(Every time they saw me with a man)
+• “Teacher, is that your boyfriend???”
+(Every time they saw me with a man).

-“Teacher, do you wear a bikini to the beach?”
+• “Teacher, do you wear a bikini to the beach?”
 (Umm….
 Pass?)

-“Teacher, did your boyfriend have a six-pack?”
+• “Teacher, did your boyfriend have a six-pack?”
 (Definitely pass.)

 Even if the extent of their English is “Hello, how are you?
 I’m fine, thank you.”
 I have had an old woman stop me on the sidewalk and, in what was clearly about the only English words she knew, “Hello, I lubba you”, which I can only guess was supposed to be “I love you”.
-Many of my lower-level students cheerfully shout “Hello teacher!
+Many of my lower-level students cheerfully shout, “Hello, teacher!
 Nice to meet you!” every time they see me.

 Go further: How Much Do English Teachers Make in Korea?